Who's Who (UK): Inclusiveness

-In a review of Who's Who, 1907, the Law Magazine and Review wrote "So comprehensive is the scheme of the work that it is well-nigh impossible to find any person at all entitled to be considered prominent in any particular sphere, whose biography is not included".
+In a review of Who's Who, 1907, the Law Magazine and Review declared: "So comprehensive is the scheme of the work that it is well-nigh impossible to find any person at all entitled to be considered prominent in any particular sphere, whose biography is not included".
 The Expository Times wrote that Who's Who, 1910 included "Everybody who is anybody".
 The Journal of the Royal Institute of British Architects wrote that the choice of subjects included in Who's Who 1936 was generally appropriate.
-Writing in The Spectator about a radio documentary on the book they did for BBC Radio 4 in 2004, Crick and Rosenbaum criticised, or reported that others had criticised, the publication for its lack of inclusion of well known celebrities, sports personalities, solicitors, and the quasi-totality of Britain's wealthiest people.
-They also questioned the inclusion of baronets.
+Writing in The Spectator about a radio documentary on the book they prepared for BBC Radio 4 in 2004, Crick and Rosenbaum criticised, or reported that others had criticised, the publication for its lack of inclusion of well known celebrities, sports personalities, solicitors, and the quasi-totality of Britain's wealthiest people.
+They also questioned the inclusion of all baronets.
 In 2007, Jeremy Paxman criticised the publication for failing to include more non-British MEPs.
 In 2010, Charles Moore criticised the criticism of the inclusiveness of Who's Who.
 In 2021, it was reported that Michael Grade, who was Chairman of the Board of Governors of the BBC from 2004 to 2006, had criticised Who's Who for failing to include entries for Benedict Cumberbatch and Eddie Redmayne.
-(Both Cumberbatch and Redmayne have appeared in BBC television programmes).

-Richard Fitzwilliams, former editor of The International Who’s Who quoted in The Independent in 2015 indicated that Arthur Scargill and Tony Benn were included in Who's Who against their wishes, and that W. S. Gilbert was "threatened with being given a concocted version of his entry unless he provided one".
-Waller said that the story about Gilbert is not entirely accurate.
-Scargill had previously argued in 2004 that people who do not wish to be in Who's Who should be allowed to opt out.